nationalarchives/a-b-testing/README.md

 ### Google Optimize Redirect Test

 In practical terms within a CMS environment, the **Redirect Test will allow us to significantly amend the structure, content CSS and JavaScript**.
 It therefore seems most suited to:

 * the 'Template Test - Different Layout' and 'New Concept' variants of A/B Tests
 * where the full URL is known

-We have created an active Google Optimize redirect experiment at [http://a-b-testing-experiments.azurewebsites.net/redirect-test/](http://a-b-testing-experiments.azurewebsites.net/redirect-test/) which redirects 80% of users to a different page (within a `/new/` directory) that has a different layout.
+During the technical spike we created a Google Optimize experiment that redirected 80% of users to a different page (within a `/new/` directory) that has a different layout.

 ![Redirect Test in Google Optimize](redirect-optimize.png)

-#### Information for developers

-This test required the creation of a new page, inclusion of the necessary experiment code (as above) and setting up the redirect in Google Optimize.

-Having looked at code it appears to:

-* make use of the `.async-hide` technique (mentioned above)
-* uses JavaScript to perform a client-side redirect
-* appends a query string with the experiment ID **to all impressions, regardless of whether the user is redirected or not** as well as retain any existing query strings

-## Local development with this repository

-### Development environment

-Simply clone this repository to your development machine and start a PHP development server with `php -S localhost:8000`.

-### Cloud deployment

-There is an Azure website at [http://a-b-testing-experiments.azurewebsites.net/](http://a-b-testing-experiments.azurewebsites.net/) tracking `master` on GitHub.